 An awesome view greeted me at the top.
 The mountainous terrain and lush forest are definitely sights to behold.

-Then the staffs prepared me for the zip line.
+Then the staff prepared me for the zip line.
 I didn't even feel any nervousness as they prepare me for the ride.
 They encourage me, boost my morale and made me feel comfortable.
 They kept on saying that it will be an easy ride.
 Hehehe!

 And I was launch!
 I felt the strong wind gusts against my face as I glided fast through the mountainous terrain and lush greenery all around me.
 I think the ride lasted for about a minute.
 I was told that I'm the 99th rider who did this!
 Hahaha!
 Awesome!